lodwig/TryHackMe/AV_Evasion/readme.md

 + Will packers help you obfuscate your malicious code to bypass AV solutions? (yea/nay)`yea`
 + Will packers often unpack the original code in-memory before running it? (yea/nay)`yea`
 + Are some packers detected as malicious by some AV solutions? (yea/nay)`yea`
-+ Follow the instructions to create a packed payload and upload it into the THM Antivirus Check at http://10.10.112.57/`No Answer Needed`
++ Follow the instructions to create a packed payload and upload it into the THM Antivirus Check at http://10.10.112.57/ `No Answer Needed`

 + Generate payload using msfvenom
 ```bash